ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 - **benchmark_version**

 As these are very bespoke for each release the branches are named after the version of the benchmark it is to test.
-Allowing the playbook to test for he correct settings for that version
+Allowing the playbook to test for the correct settings for that version

 - RHEL9-CIS e.g. benchmark_v2.0.0